What is endometriosis: causes to recognise

 -

-Combined birth control pill
+Combined contraceptive pill

 -

-Progestins (e.g. Dienogest)
+Progestins (e.g., Dienogest)

 -

-During the operation the surgeon can:
+During the operation, the surgeon can:

 -

-Remove endometriotic foci
+Remove endometrial foci

 -

-Remove adhesions
+Eliminate adhesions

 -